nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 ## Unit testing

-Unit tests are small, quick tests that check the behavior of a single method or chunk of logic.
-Instead of testing a whole group of classes, or the entire system (as integration tests do), unit tests rely on **mocking** or replacing the objects the method-under-test depends on.
+Unit tests are small, short tests that check the behavior of a single method or class.
+When the code you're testing relies on other methods or classes, unit tests rely on **mocking** those other classes so that the test only focuses on one thing at a time.

-For example, the `TodoController` has two dependencies: an `ITodoItemService` and the `UserManager`.
+For example, the `TodoController` class has two dependencies: an `ITodoItemService` and the `UserManager`.
 The `TodoItemService`, in turn, depends on the `ApplicationDbContext`.
-(The idea that you can draw a line from `TodoController` -> `TodoItemService` -> `ApplicationDbContext` is called a *dependency graph*).
+(The idea that you can draw a line from `TodoController` > `TodoItemService` > `ApplicationDbContext` is called a *dependency graph*).

-When the application runs normally, the ASP.NET Core dependency injection system injects each of those objects into the dependency graph when the `TodoController` or the `TodoItemService` is created.
+When the application runs normally, the ASP.NET Core service container and dependency injection system injects each of those objects into the dependency graph when the `TodoController` or the `TodoItemService` is created.

-When you write a unit test, on the other hand, you'll manually inject mock or test-only versions of those dependencies.
+When you write a unit test, on the other hand, you have to handle the dependency graph yourself.
+It's typical to provide test-only or "mocked" versions of those dependencies.
 This means you can isolate just the logic in the class or method you are testing.
-(If you're testing a service, you don't want to also be accidentally writing to your database!)
+(This is important!
+If you're testing a service, you don't want to **also** be accidentally writing to your database.)

 ### Create a test project

-It's a common practice to create a separate project for your tests, to keep things clean and organized.
+It's a best practice to create a separate project for your tests, so they are kept separate from your application code.
 The new test project should live in a directory that's next to (not inside) your main project's directory.

 If you're currently in your project directory, `cd` up one level.
-(This directory will also be called `AspNetCoreTodo`).
+(This root directory will also be called `AspNetCoreTodo`).
 Then use these commands to scaffold a new test project:

 ```
 mkdir AspNetCoreTodo.UnitTests